-- Counting forwards and backwards in steps of 100, 1000, 10,000 to 1,000,000 from any number. - Being able to count forwards and backwards through zero and use negative numbers in simple calculations. - Understanding the terms: factor, factor pairs, prime and multiple. - Using times tables and related division facts. - Comparing and ordering fractions where denominators are multiples of the same number. - Finding equivalent fractions. - Using understanding of place value to multiply and divide whole and decimal numbers by 10, 100 and 1000. - Using formal written methods to multiply up to 2 digits by 1-digit numbers. - Using short division to divide up to 4-digit by 1-digit numbers, explaining remainders. - Estimating and comparing obtuse, acute and reflex angles. - Understanding composite shapes. - Rounding any number up to 1,000,000 to the nearest 10, 100, 1000, 10,000, 100,000. - Rounding including decimals with two decimal places to the nearest whole number and also to one decimal place. - Practising to mentally add and subtract large numbers (10,000). - Ordering whole numbers up to six digits and decimals with up to three decimal places. - Consolidate knowledge of the four operations and the different methods we can use.
-(Y4 and Y5)
+- Reading, writing and ordering numbers up to 1,000,000 and know the value of each digit. - Counting forwards and backwards in steps of 100, 1000, 10,000 to 1,000,000 from any number. - Being able to count forwards and backwards through zero and use negative numbers in simple calculations. - Solving multi-step problems, choosing the correct operations and explain your methods. - Solving problems that involve converting between units of time.

+- Understanding the terms: factor, factor pairs, prime and multiple. - Using times tables and related division facts. - Comparing and ordering fractions where denominators are multiples of the same number. - Finding equivalent fractions. - Using understanding of place value to multiply and divide whole and decimal numbers by 10, 100 and 1000. - Using formal written methods to multiply up to 4 digits by 1 digit numbers. - Using short division to divide up to 4-digit by 1-digit numbers, explaining remainders. - Drawing and measuring angles in degrees. - Estimating and comparing obtuse, acute and reflex angles. - Understanding composite shapes. - Knowing that 360 is a whole turn. - Rounding any number up to 1,000,000 to the nearest 10, 100, 1000, 10,000, 100,000. - Rounding including decimals with two decimal places to the nearest whole number and also to one decimal place. - Practising to mentally add and subtract large numbers (10,000). - Ordering whole numbers up to six digits and decimals with up to three decimal places.